Neutron-Creative/Sponsorware-Github/README.md

 <h2 id="faq">Frequently Asked Questions</h2>

+#### What about Github seats?
+Great question!
+If you don't have enough seats available under your Github organization to add a new outside collaborator, the API call will fail because Github won't all the invite to be generated.
+Always ensure you have a some extra seats allotted (1-10 depending on sales volume) to ensure this doesn't happen!

 #### What if I can't get this setup?
 Contact Jim Bisenius via DM on [Discord](https://discord.com/invite/3pBM4Px)!
 I'd be happy to help get it installed personally 🤠

 #### What happens if I cancel my subscription?
-Great question!
 You can cancel your subscription at anytime and your repository privliges will be revoked and a final copy of the software for you to via before you lose access to all future updates. **TLDR: You just lose access to updates, your software will still work**

 <br>